jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 <u>Implementation</u>

-- **Dynamic Text Chunking for Model Compatibility:** To accommodate each model’s maximum token limit of 512 tokens, we divided longer text entries into smaller segments, or “chunks.”
+- **Dynamic Text Chunking for Model Compatibility**: To accommodate each model’s maximum token limit of 512 tokens, we divided longer text entries into smaller segments, or “chunks.”
 This chunking approach allowed each model to process lengthy entries effectively without losing context.
 For each entry, the model calculated a toxicity score for each chunk, and these scores were averaged to generate a final toxicity score.

 ```python
 def classify_toxicity_by_dynamic_chunks(text, tokenizer, classifier, max_length=512):